-Basically, dynamic head pressure is all the back pressure that is put onto the pump while it is forcing water through the tubing up to your waterfall, stream or filter.
-This includes the height of your waterfall, length and diameter of tubing, fittings such as elbow and ball valves, etc. The more dynamic head pressure – the less flow you will get out of your pump.
+Basically, dynamic head pressure can be thought of as all the back pressure that is put onto the pump while it is forcing water through the tubing up to the top of your waterfall, stream or filter.
+This includes the height of your waterfall (vertical height above pond water level), length and diameter of tubing, fittings, such as elbows and ball valves, etc. The more dynamic head pressure there is – the harder your pump has to work and the less flow you will get out of your pump.

 6′ Waterfall Height Factor

-3.7′ Tubing length Factor (37/10 =3.7)
+4′ Tubing length Factor (37/10 =3.7)

-3′ Number of Fitting Factor
+3′ Number of Fittings Factor

-This means that although the waterfall height is only 6′, if you want 3600 GPH flowing over your waterfall you will need to buy a pond pump that provides 3600 GPH at 13′ of head, not just a pump that provides 3600 GPH.
-Most pumps are sized according to their flow rate a 0 or 1 ‘ of head.
-A 3600 GPH pump might only be provide 2000 GPH or less at 13’ of head.
+This means that although the actual vertical height of the waterfall is only 6′, the pump has to work as hard as if the waterfall height is 13′.
+If you want to have 3600 GPH flowing over your waterfall, you will need to buy a pond pump that provides 3600 GPH at 13′ of head, not just a pump that provides 3600 GPH.
+Most pumps are sized according to their flow rate at 0′ or 1 ‘ of head.
+A typical 3600 GPH pump might only provide 2000 GPH or less at 13’ of head.

 Lets compare 3 pond pumps:

-|OPERATING COST (per year)||$351.36||$125.90||$135.86|
+|OPERATING COST (per year)||$512.06||$157.28||$234.09|

-|OPERATING COST AFTER YEAR 2||$702.72||$251.8||$271.72|
+|OPERATING COST AFTER YEAR 2||$1024.12||$314.56||$468.18|

-|OPERATING COST AFTER YEAR 3||$1054.08||$377.7||$407.58|
+|OPERATING COST AFTER YEAR 3||$1536.18||$471.84||$702.27|

-|ACTUAL COST OF PUMP AFTER 3 YEARS||$1354.07||$761.69||$737.57|
+|ACTUAL COST OF PUMP AFTER 3 YEARS||$1796.17||$871.83||$1502.26|

 Obviously, pond pumps with longer warranties are preferable.
 This means the manufacturer stands behind the product and generally it is going to provide you with years of dependable service.